 We continue to invest in our employees and sponsorship for employees to achieve QCF and NVQ qualifications has continued and our Learning and Development department continues to be accredited by a number of national awarding bodies.
-In recognition of the hard work of our employees, all full-time employees received a bonus of up to £450 during the year, the amount awarded each time was the same irrespective of role in the company meaning that a support worker received the same as the Chief Executive Officer.
+In recognition of the hard work of our employees, all full-time employees received a bonus of up to £500 during the year, the amount awarded each time was the same irrespective of role in the company meaning that the total bonuses shared since becoming an EOT in May 2020 stands at £950 for each full-time employee.